-Chasing balls of scrunched up paper is fun, and so is climbing in and out of cardboard boxes.
+Your 9 week old kitten will be just as happy chasing balls of scrunched up paper, or climbing in and out of cardboard boxes.

-Like a puppy, he seems to have a period each day when he goes a little crazy.
+They have regular periods of time when they go a little crazy.
 This is when things can get rough.

-He’ll dig his spikes in and shin up your leg.
+They’ll dig their spikes in and shin up your leg.

 Or he’ll take a running jump at your lap, misjudge the distance and overshoot, then hang on grimly with his claws as he tries to prevent himself falling to the floor

-All I do is press the clicker, and then drop a piece of kitten kibble right in front of Billy’s nose.
+Press the clicker, and then drop a piece of kitten kibble right in front of his nose.

-After a few times, he clearly expected every click to predict a piece of kibble
+After a few times, he will expect every click to predict a piece of kibble.

-And it means that I can now use my clicker as a marker, to let Billy know if I like something he did, and would love it, if he did it again!
+And it means that you can now use a clicker as a marker, to let him know if you like something he did, and would love it, if he did it again!

 A marker is essential for training complex behaviors, and a great help with teaching simple ones too.